Crocodilian ~ Chapter 1

 The mayor stood immediately, his nose scrunched up, one stubby finger pointed at the scribe who instinctively pulled his arms closer to his midsection.

 “You’re right,” the mayor said, unexpectedly.
 “Why would that matter if I don’t remember?
 Of course.
-Everyone knows that wouldn’t matter.
+Everyone knows that it wouldn’t matter.
 Just like everyone seems to know that crocodiles attack people living in swamps.
 It’s the way of the world, isn’t it?”

 The scribe flinched.
 “Me?
 Why me?
 I simply manage the mail.”
 He cleared his throat.
 “Sir.
 I simply manage the mail, sir.”